luka-ethernal/plonk/docs/notes-KZG10.md

 evaluations, so we are able to employ them with a low overhead cost.

-This commitment is used to commit to a polynomial, from a given structured reference string (SRS) &Phi; by means of a bilinear pairing group.
+This commitment is used to commit to a polynomial, from a given structured reference string (SRS) by means of a bilinear pairing group.
 Where &Gopf;<sub>1</sub> and &Gopf;<sub>2</sub> and groups two different pairing curves with generators *g*<sub>1</sub> &isin; &Gopf;<sub>1</sub> and *g*<sub>2</sub> &isin; &Gopf;<sub>2</sub>.